Shaikshavali1312/Attendance-System-Using-Face-Recognition/README.md

 TrainingImageLabel/: Stores the trained .yml model and password files.

 Attendance/: Stores the final attendance logs in CSV format.

 # Conclusion
 In this project, we have developed a Machine Learning model specifically designed for Student Attendance Systems in educational institutions or any organization where individuals need to record their presence.

-Attendance/: Stores the final attendance logs in CSV format.